randallsquared/uhfs/uhf/index.md

 ### head

+The head context represents any object which appears in the `head` array.

-Objects in the head array MUST have a name `rel` with the default prefix.
+A head context object MUST have a name `rel` with the default prefix.

-Objects in the head array MAY have a name `uri` with the default prefix.
+A head context object MAY have a name `uri` with the default prefix.

-Objects in the head array MUST NOT have any name with the default prefix other than `rel` AND `uri`.
+A head context object MUST NOT have any name with the default prefix other than `rel` AND `uri`.

-Objects in the head array MAY have one or more names which are CURIEs with other prefixes named in the uhf context.
+A head context object MAY have one or more names which are CURIEs with other prefixes named in the uhf context.

-Objects in the head array MUST NOT have any other names.
+A head context object MUST NOT have any other names.

 ## Names